knative/docs/blog/docs/releases/announcing-knative-v1-1-release.md

 - Do not expose the broker class that the controller operates on as an environment variable ([#512](https://github.com/knative-sandbox/eventing-rabbitmq/pull/512))
 - Adds tracing with opencensus to the dispatcher and ingress ([#370](https://github.com/knative-sandbox/eventing-rabbitmq/pull/370))
 - The RabbitMQ Source now translates RabbitMQ messages according to the RabbitMQ Protocol Binding Spec for CloudEvents ([#475](https://github.com/knative-sandbox/eventing-rabbitmq/pull/475))
-  - Falls back to RabbitMQ message content type if it is not set on the CloudEvent data or headers.
+    - Falls back to RabbitMQ message content type if it is not set on the CloudEvent data or headers
     - Avoids re-wrapping RabbitMQ messages that are already in the CloudEvent format

 #### 🐞 Bug Fixes